What do you really know about Depression and Anxiety?

 Depression is one of the most commonly experienced mental illnesses, with recent statistics

 indicating that more than 3 in every 100 people suffer from it in the UK.
-But despite the frequency with which it occurs, it can be difficult for some people to tell whether they're

-actually suffering from a bout of depression, or if they're just experiencing a phase of sadness.
+But despite the frequency with which it occurs, it can be difficult for some people to tell whether they're actually suffering from a bout of depression, or if they're just experiencing a phase

 Sadness is an emotion that must not be dismissed, but it is not the same as being depressed.
-So how can you tell the two apart?
-We asked Dr Mark Winwood, Director of Psychological Services for

-AXA PPP healthcare, to explain exactly how to differentiate between the two.
-With this kind of information, you can determine whether what you're
+We asked Dr Mark Winwood, Director of Psychological Services for AXA PPP healthcare, to explain exactly how to differentiate between the

-experiencing is something you should seek support from your GP for.
+With this kind of information, you can determine whether what you're experiencing is something you should seek support from your GP for.

-Cosmopolitan UK.
+low," Dr. Winwood told Cosmopolitan UK.

-"People living with depression often experience intense feelings of guilt, low self-esteem and poor energy and concentration, all of which can have a severe impact on day-to-day life.
+"People living with depression often experience intense feelings of guilt, low self-esteem and poor energy and concentration, all of which can have a severe impact on day-to-day

 While many of those who experience depression believe they are alone in their symptoms, in reality this is not the case."

-When you feel sad, it can give you a bleak overall outlook on many areas of your life, however if you're depressed, you will experience a number of the symptoms listed below.
-But as Dr Winwood
+When you feel sad, it can give you a bleak overall outlook on many areas of your life, however, if you're depressed, you will experience a number of the symptoms listed below.

-points out: "Everyone that lives with depression experiences a different combination of symptoms".
+"Everyone that lives with depression experiences a different combination of symptoms".

-Unable to relate with others / feeling misunderstood
+Unable to relate with others/feeling misunderstood

 Consistently feel low